mpfeil/aws-usergroup-ms-textract/README.md

 Presentation is made with [cleaver](https://github.com/jdan/cleaver).

 Run `npm run build` to build the presentation.
 You will find the presentation with the name `intro.html` inside the root folder.
+Or just open up `intro.html` in your browser.

 Checkout the `example` folder a simple textract example.
 To run the example you need: